rioscris/pokefinder/README.md

 #### Notes:
 #### - This project is an activity for FlyDevs recruitment process.
-#### - As of now, the project is not fully finished, as the pokemon display is still quite incomplete and needs to be finished.
-This will be a new version in master!

 For any doubts, my email is mrioscristian@gmail.com and I'm available anytime for any comment! :)